 Keen for a refreshment after the long walks?
 Or a little parched from relaxing in the sun?

-Head over to The Rocks, Sydney’s famed area full of old colonial buildings, great laneways, markets and some of the best pubs in Sydney.
+Why not head over to The Rocks, Sydney’s famed area full of old colonial buildings, great laneways, markets and some of the best pubs in Sydney.

-Pub Crawl anybody?
+Pub Crawl, anybody?

 Life’s a beach

-Not to mention just out of town is the Hunter Valley, one of the best wine regions in Australia.
+Just out of town is the Hunter Valley, one of the best wine regions in Australia.